Matt Wallner Preview, Player Props: Twins vs. Guardians

-Matt Wallner, with a slugging percentage of .419 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Xzavion Curry on the hill, August 28 at 7:40 PM ET.
+The Minnesota Twins and Matt Wallner (.433 slugging percentage over his past 10 games, including one homer), battle starter Gavin Williams and the Cleveland Guardians at Target Field, Tuesday at 7:40 PM ET.

-He had a hitless performance in his last game (0-for-5) against the Rangers.
+He hit a home run while going 1-for-3 in his previous game against the Guardians.

 Matt Wallner Game Info & Props vs. the Guardians